What is relevant compensation and benefit package for new generation of top leaders in CEE? Expats versus locals?

-The average annual gross salaries of these top managers in executive positions fluctuate from €35,450 to €72,780 in Central Europe (Poland, Slovakia, Czech Republic and Hungary), €18,840 to €49,452 in the Baltics (Estonia, Latvia and Lithuania) and €22,272 to €53,172 in the Balkans (Croatia, Serbia and Bosnia and Herzegovina).
+According to Paylab data the average annual gross salaries of these top managers in executive positions fluctuate from €35,450 to €72,780 in Central Europe (Poland, Slovakia, Czech Republic and Hungary), €18,840 to €49,452 in the Baltics (Estonia, Latvia and Lithuania) and €22,272 to €53,172 in the Balkans (Croatia, Serbia and Bosnia and Herzegovina).
 This largely depends on the region, industry, size and the company’s core business.
 Paylab provides companies with detailed salary reports based on the specific jobs in their region.

 Compensation for managers is typically fixed to and conditioned by the achievement of defined objectives.
 Three of ten top executive management in the CEE region receive on average a variable salary component, with four of every ten receiving an annual performance bonus based on the fulfilment of economic plans.
 Year-end bonuses in particular tend to be very generous for top management positions, often doubling their basic monthly salary amount.